MADHURYAHAIT/ClassBook/README.md

 # ClassBook
 <hr/>
-Classbook is a social platform for rating people for who they are!
+Classbook is a social platform for rating people for who they are !
 <hr/>